Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Have a look at a term life and universal life cost comparison to see the difference.

 PolicyMe makes it easy to get term life insurance.
-Just apply online and find out if you’re approved in 20 minutes or less.
+Just get a quote, apply online and find out if you’re approved in 20 minutes or less.

 Universal life insurance has some appealing aspects but also a lot of complexity.